POST OFFICE VEHICLE CLUB

 should then be covered.
 Permission to use the Royal Cypher in any form (part of which is

-included in the Post Office logo) can only been granted by the Lord
+included in the Post Office logo) can only been granted by the Lord Chamberlain.

-preserved vehicles, and has received the following reply: "I confirm that no objection would be raised to an authentic
+vehicles, and has received the following reply: "I confirm that no objection would be raised to an authentic

 Royal Cypher on restored former Post Office vehicles on the understanding

-abuse, and cannot allow the use of a current logo on any privately owned
+such abuse, and cannot allow the use of a current logo on any privately owned

 vehicle.
 We do, however, encourage the use of accurate, historical